CWSwastik/CRUx-Round-3-Submission/README.md

-# CampusNav and ImageDC++ for CRUx Round 3
+# CruxTaskBot and ImageDC++ for CRUx Round 3

-These CLI projects were built for the round 3 inductions of CRUx, BPHC.
+These projects were built for the round 3 inductions of CRUx, BPHC.